Bottles of alcohol

 3. Check for rule/policy changes that could impact annual returns

-It’s best practice to track such changes as close to real time as possible, and to review them at the end of each year to determine whether rule or policy changes will impact your annual returns.
+It’s best practice to track changes as close to real time as possible, and to review them at the end of each year to determine whether rule or policy changes will impact your annual returns.
 That’s a big job.

 To keep your finger on the pulse of change: